Hydrologic technician, Kaihangarau arowai

 Tasks

-- analyse environmental data
+- collect and analyse environmental samples and data

-- analyse costs and benefits of proposed designs or projects
+- analyse costs and benefits of projects

 Practical